Commercial Auto Insurance in Florida: Everything You Need to Know

-Furthermore, the price of the insurance policy will also depend on where the vehicle routes.
-Will it be used only locally or interstate?
+Furthermore, the price of the insurance policy will also depend on where the vehicle routes and whether it be used only locally or interstate.
 Business insurance auto cost in Florida varies with the coverage and your deductible.
 Still, the minimum coverage for any commercial auto insurance is around $10,000 for bodily injury protection coverage and property damage liability coverage.

 If the vehicle weighs more than 26,000 lbs, liability insurance must be added to provide property damage and bodily injury coverage.
 The minimum amount of insurance policy for liability insurance depends on the vehicle’s weight such that trucks weighing 26,000 to 34,999 lbs. should have a minimum of $50,000 liability insurance for every occurrence, and for trucks weighing 35,000 to 43,999 lbs. should have at least $100,000 coverage.
 In comparison, vehicles with 44,000 lbs. and up must have a minimum of $300,000 liability insurance coverage per occurrence.
 In practice, a larger vehicle would carry more cargo, and will be on the road for longer stretches of time.
 These vehicles cost more to repair, and can cause even more damage in case of accidents.

 Business vehicles that travel interstate need to follow the US Department of Transportation policies, which require them to have a minimum coverage of $750,000 in liability insurance for every occurrence.
-Typically, interstate travel use semi-trucks, trailers and large close-vans.
+Typically, interstate travel uses semi-trucks, trailers, and large close-vans.

 What Policies Must Be Included in Your Commercial Auto Insurance in Florida?